MobileUpLLC/CodeQuality-Android/README.md

 }
 ```

 3) Run your Detekt and Lint checks.
+Report file names for Detekt have to match "detekt\*.xml", and for Lint - "lint\*.xml".

 4) Run `gradlew collectCodeQualityIssues`.
 Generated file (code_quality_issues.json) can be uploaded as [Gitlab Code Quality artifact](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html#artifactsreportscodequality-starter).